Focused Ultrasound Therapy

 Phase 1/2 Study of Sonodynamic therapy to treat Type 2 Patients with DIPG

 A clinical trial is using sonodynamic therapy to treat pediatric patients who are five years and older with DIPG (diffuse intrinsic pontine glioma).
+This project has been suspended.

 Blood Brain Barrier (BBB) Disruption Using Exablate Focused Ultrasound With Doxorubicin for Treatment of Pediatric DIPG